 Why do we have to observe the lessons of other students?

 Children learn and are motivated most by other children.
 Observing other students also creates a sense of camaraderie and community among the Little Music studio families, and often offers teaching points and perspectives to the observer that might be beneficial in some way different from their own lesson.
 In the Little Music studio, students are expected to watch 10-15 minutes of either the preceding or following lesson.

 Is it a little pushy to start learning an instrument at such a young age?

 Suzuki teaching is ideally adapted to the emotional and developmental needs of young learners.
 A good teacher will have been carefully trained in all matters not just related to piano but also concerning motivation, understanding child development and the psychology of learning, and the long game of excellence – always shaping the far-reaching benefits of Suzuki Method both for the student and their family.

 My child or myself <hack hack> are not feeling very well today <sniffle sniffle> but don’t want to cancel…

 If you are too sick to go to work or school, please do cancel your lesson out of courtesy to the teacher and other students who play upon the same piano.
 We can do a FaceTime or Skype lesson if your child is up for it!

 How long is your waitlist?

-There is currently a waitlist for piano lessons, and siblings of current students get priority.
+There is currently a waitlist for piano lessons, and siblings of current students as well as families in our Suzuki Early Childhood program get priority.
 After that, students are accepted in order of application submission.
-A Parent Info session (held twice per year), 4 lesson observations, daily listening of the Piano Book 1 recording and a real piano are required in order to move forward with lessons.
-Lessons sometimes shift around or students move away, so the waitlist time is unpredictable but I will do my very best to accommodate all who want Suzuki piano lessons in as timely a fashion as I can.
+A Parent Info session/meeting, 4 lesson observations, daily listening of the Piano Book 1 recording and a real piano are required in order to move forward with lessons.